reasonml-old/reason-react/documentation.md

 The return type is `option state`, where you indicate whether the handler needs to trigger a state update or not.

+**Note**: `updater` memoize up to 30 callbacks.
+When you do `updater handleClick`, it's _usually_ returning the same reference as the previous call.
+This is important, as it doesn't break that child component's `shouldComponentUpdate`.

 #### `refSetter`
 Like `updater` but for ref: